The Housing Health and Safety Rating System (HHSRS)

 Emergency remedial action

-When a category 1 hazard exists and the LHA considers that there is an imminent risk of serious harm to health or safety, and no Part 4 Management Order is in force, the LHA may enter premises at anytime, in order to take whatever remedial action is considered necessary to remove that risk.
-This entry may be affected by use of a warrant issued by a justice of the peace if considered appropriate.
+When a category 1 hazard exists and the Local Authority considers that there is an imminent risk of serious harm to health or safety of the occupier, the Local Authority may enter premises at anytime, in order to take whatever remedial action is considered necessary to remove that risk.
+An Emergency Remedial Action notice must be issued on the owner within 7 days of action.

 Emergency prohibition order

-When a category 1 hazard exists that is an imminent risk to health or safety (see RPT decision above regarding imminent) and no Part 4 management order is in force, the LHA may enter premises at anytime, in order to make an Emergency Prohibition Order (EPO) prohibiting the use of all or any part of the premises with immediate effect.
-An EPO takes effect on the day it is served.
+When a category 1 hazard exists that is an imminent risk to health or safety of the occupier the Local Authority may enter premises at anytime, in order to make an Emergency Prohibition Order (EPO) prohibiting the use of all or any part of the premises with immediate effect.
+An Emergency Prohibition Order takes effect on the day it is served.

 This option is available under Part 9 of the Housing Act 1985 as amended, and can only be used to deal with category 1 hazards.
 Demolition orders cannot be made on listed buildings.